prince-tomer/Prince-/README.md

-this file contains dsa question and its solution.
+this file contains dsa questions and their solutions.